 Pulling back from the past and future visibility for a moment, the Epic Progress by State report provides a highly visual snapshot of work in progress (WIP) at the portfolio and program levels.
 Both epics and stand-alone features are broken down by their current state (started, in progress, ready, etc.) and process step (assigned, in development, in review, etc.)

-This can quickly and effectively highlight risks and bottlenecks that could be overlooked at the team level over the course of a PI.
-The chart is especially useful for portfolio managers and program managers (or release train engineers) for predicting when WIP will be completed, offering a high-level understanding of whether the work for a PI is on track.
-Users can filter the report by PI, program, release vehicle, theme group, and Scrum Masters/product owners.
+This can quickly and effectively highlight risks and bottlenecks that could be overlooked at the Team level throughout a PI.
+The chart is especially useful for Portfolio Managers, Program Managers, or RTEs for predicting when WIP will be completed, offering a high-level understanding of whether the work for a PI is on track.
+Users can filter the report by PI, program, release vehicle, theme group, and Scrum Masters/Product Owners.

-Perhaps more than any other single report, the Work Tree really highlights how Jira Align shines through its unmatched aggregation of data from all levels of the organization.
-In the Work Tree reports, roll-up and roll-down hierarchies of past, current, and future work across an entire portfolio are displayed across PIs.
-Parent/child relationships are clearly mapped out from the theme level all the way down to individual stories, showing how the progress of each is impacting the rest of the organization’s progress.
-WIP is updated in near real-time, so adjustments can be made on the fly as needed.
+The Work Tree reports highlight how Jira Align shines through its unmatched aggregation of data from all levels of the organization.
+Parent/child relationships are mapped out from the theme level down to individual stories, showing how the progress of each impacts the rest of the organization.
+WIP updates in near real-time, so adjustments can be made on the fly as needed.

-This thorough visibility into the data is priceless for portfolio managers who want a comprehensive perspective.
-That would include all the WIP that falls into their portfolio, as well as what’s already planned for the future.
-Beyond the obvious benefits for managing WIP, planning for the future, and understanding historical trends, the Work Tree reports also provide portfolio managers with quick, accurate, and easily digestible status updates for executives with just a few clicks.
+This thorough visibility into the data is priceless for Portfolio Managers who want a comprehensive perspective on all the WIP that falls into their portfolio, progress being made toward established OKRs and strategic initiatives, and what’s already planned for the future.
+Beyond the apparent benefits for managing WIP, planning ahead, and understanding historic trends, the Work Tree reports also provide Portfolio Managers with quick, accurate, and easily digestible status updates for executives with just a few clicks.